darrenzhang2000/Web-Developer-Bootcamp/README.md

 Todolist.html and Todolist.css: I created a todolist and incorporated css onto it.
 I used id to incorporate css features onto specific elements and class to incorporate css features onto multiple elements.

 SelectorDemo and Selectors: Demonstration of more advanced selectors such as stars, descendant selector, adjacent selector, attribute selector, nth-of-type selector.

+SelectorExcercise and Selectors_2: This is an assignment created by my instructor.
+I worked with all sorts of selectors.